Skip to Main Content

 The earlier-mentioned Meat Loaf made several WWF and WWE appearances over the years.
 This not only includes taking an RKO from Randy Orton, but appearing in the WWF-produced "Land Of 1,000 Dances" music video.

-As Hewlett is in close proximity to JFK Airport, one can assume that the majority of WWE and WCW stars have traveled through that and other parts of the Five Towns area when traveling to live events at the Nassau Coliseum.
+In addition, as Hewlett is in close proximity to JFK Airport, one can assume that the majority of WWE and WCW stars have traveled through that and other parts of the Five Towns area when traveling to live events at the Nassau Coliseum.

 Researched by Darren Paltrowitz on June 18, 2025.
+Updated on November 19, 2025.